 The Department of Natural Resources and Environmental Sciences (NRES) is a broad and diverse department offering a wide range of options for graduate study, leading to both M.S. and Ph.D. degrees.
 The mission of the department is to establish and implement research and educational programs that enhance environmental stewardship in the management and use of natural, agricultural, and urban systems in a socially responsible manner.
-Composed of approximately 50 faculty, 60 adjunct professors and affiliates and 175 graduate students with a large supporting staff, the department includes the following specialization areas of research and teaching: Aquatic Ecology and Water Quality, Biogeochemistry and Transport, Fish and Wildlife Ecology, Food and Fiber Production, Forest Ecology and Management, Genetics and Plant Physiology, Green Industry, Human Dimensions of the Environment, Insect Ecology, Natural Plant Products, Quantitative Analysis, Soil Productivity and Management, and Sustainability.
+Composed of approximately 30 faculty, 60 adjunct professors and affiliates, and 150 graduate students with a large supporting staff.
+The department includes the following specialization areas of research and teaching: agronomy/agroecology; ecology; ecosystem science; fish and wildlife; forest resources and management; global environmental change; human dimensions of natural resources and ecology; landscape ecology, microbial ecosystems; plant ecology, physiology, and genetics; quantitative and spatial methods; restoration ecology; soil science and conservation; sustainability; and water/biogeochemistry.

-In addition to departmental faculty, NRES offers students the opportunity to work with, a wide range of affiliates who are housed in the Illinois Natural History Survey, the Illinois State Geological Survey, the Morton Arboretum, and several other related agencies.
-Our affiliate faculty belong to a variety of academic departments and colleges on this and other University of Illinois campuses.
-This variety of disciplines provides a systems-level perspective that few departments can offer.
-Further illustrating the breadth of NRES, many areas of our research are interdisciplinary across departments or include one or more area of specialization.
-It is because of these interconnections and because of the applied nature of our work that our department includes scientists in so many fields.
+In addition to departmental faculty, NRES offers students the opportunity to work with a wide range of affiliates who are housed in the Illinois Natural History Survey, the Illinois State Geological Survey, the Morton Arboretum, or one of several other related agencies.
+Many areas of our research are interdisciplinary across departments or include one or more areas of specialization.
 Graduate study in NRES involves developing an expertise through course work and research experience in one or more of these disciplines and using this knowledge to address and to solve problems.